maptv/decalendar/docs/decalendar.md

 Julian dates are the number of fractional days since `-4713+327.5`, which is noon on November 24, 4714 BC in the Gregorian calendar or January 1, 4713 BC in the Julian calendar.
 Julian days start at noon, whereas `Decalendar` days, and some [Julian day variants](https://en.wikipedia.org/wiki/Julian_day#Variants), start at midnight.
 Like Swatch Internet Time, Julian dates only use a single time zone ([UTC+0](https://en.wikipedia.org/wiki/List_of_UTC_offsets#UTC%C2%B100:00,_Z)).
 To obtain a `Declock` time from a Julian date, we obtain we subtract the Julian Day Number ($\lfloor JD \rfloor$) from the Julian Day ($JD$), add 0.5, and then obtaining the remainder after dividing by 1 ($(JD - \lfloor JD \rfloor + .5) \mod 1$).

+### UNIX time

+UNIX time is the number of seconds since the UNIX Epoch, which is `1969+306.0` in `Decalendar` or midnight on January 1, 1970 in the Gregorian calendar.

 ## Basic concepts {#sec-basics}